 Furthermore, as dental implants provide the same stimulation as actual roots to the surrounding jawbone, implant-supported bridges also help prevent the bone shrinkage that naturally occurs when teeth have been lost.
 This feature helps maintain normal facial contours.

 At the office of Bahri Dental Group, our mission is to help every patient enjoy good oral health and the benefits of a beautiful smile.
 We provide skilled, experienced care and offer the most advanced dental implant-based solutions to transform incomplete smiles into ones that look great, function well, and inspire confidence.

 Successful treatment outcomes rely upon many things, including a careful assessment of a patient's oral health, overall well-being, smile goals, lifestyle, and budget.
 Whether you're a candidate for a traditional fixed bridge, an implant-supported bridge, or a removable denture will be determined following a comprehensive assessment and discussion with our office.
-We value patient input and strive to fulfill your expectations of care.
+We value patient input and strive to fulfill your expectations of dental care.

 Before the fabrication and placement of a dental bridge, it's essential that your mouth is free from gum disease.
 If you have gum disease, it will need to get treated in advance of fabricating your bridge.

 For traditional fixed bridges, the crowned teeth need to be strong and have sufficient bone surrounding them to offer strong support.
 Sometimes, a bone-grafting procedure to boost bone volume and provide a solid foundation is required before the fabrication of an implant-supported or traditional bridge.